bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 Each button can be assigned to one primary function and one alternate "shift" function.
 If the "shift" functions are used, then a "shift" button must be assigned.
 This works like the shift key on your keyboard, altering the functionality of other buttons while pressed.

-In the parameters, you will find a number of parameters named `BTN1_FUNCTION` and `BTN1_SFUNCTION` for each button.
+In the parameters, you will find a number of parameters named `BTN1_FUNCTION` (normal function) and `BTN1_SFUNCTION` (shift function) for each button.
 You can find the button numbers on the "joystick" tab in QGroundControl.

 The following is a list of functions that can be assigned to buttons: